insure logo

 How much does car insurance cost in Nevada?

 The average cost of full coverage car insurance in Nevada is $3,963 per year, or $330 per month.
-That figure is a useful starting point, but your actual rate can land well above or below it depending on your vehicle, coverage choices, and personal profile.
+This gives you a general benchmark, but your actual rate may be higher or lower depending on your vehicle, coverage choices and personal details.

 Coverage levelAverage annual rateAverage monthly rate